ShotGrid Engine for VRED

-If you have access to the Shotgun Pipeline Toolkit, you also have access to the source code for all apps, engines, and frameworks in GitHub, where they are stored and managed.
-Feel free to evolve these; use them as a base for further independent development, make changes (and submit pull requests back to us!), or simply tinker with them to see how they have been built and how the toolkit works.
-Access this code repository at https://github.com/shotgunsoftware/tk-vred.
+If you have access to the Shotgun Pipeline Toolkit, you also have access to the source code for all apps, engines and frameworks in Github where we store and manage them.
+Feel free to evolve these items; use them as a base for further independent development, make changes (and submit pull requests back to us!) or simply tinker with them to see how they have been built and how the toolkit works.
+You can access this code repository at https://github.com/shotgunsoftware/tk-vred.

 Below is a summary of all the configuration settings used.
 These settings need to be defined in the environment file where you want to enable this App or Engine.